bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 not used in the compilation process.

     mv -f usr/include/md5.h usr/include/md5.h.orig

+### Customize the scripts
+Change back to the base working directory and edit the ....
+BERTO Edit build-samba-common to setup parameters

 ### Run the build scripts in order
 The build scripts are named in the numerical order that they need to be